Executive Education Programmes designed to build capabilities in infocomm and digital business.

 Meet the NUS-ISS Team and learn about our story and achievements.

-Please note that this event has been rescheduled to 8 January 2019 (Tuesday).
 The session will be delivered at Institute of Systems Science, NUS, in association with Teesside University over a live broadcast webinar.

 The impact of human factors on providing safe and efficient practice within healthcare organisations has gained increasing importance across all areas of healthcare provision.
 As healthcare continues a rapid digitalisation journey, it is important that human factor design is integrated into the technology solutioning.

 Experienced practitioners and academics from Teesside University, UK and National University of Singapore will present a live broadcast webinar on contemporary issues surrounding human factors in healthcare provision, including:

 About the Smart Health Community of Practice (CoP) Forum

 The Smart Health Community of Practice (CoP) is composed of professionals from across the medical, health and wellbeing ecosystem united by their interest in exploring how technology, data, innovation and empathic design can help people experience better health and care.
 The Community of Practice is formed with the objective of supporting the adoption of technology in innovative and integrated platforms across the health and wellbeing landscape, through peer-to-peer sharing, learning, and the promotion of collaboration across organisational and industry boundaries, through a vibrant network of practitioners.
 The Smart Health CoP is open to anyone with an interest in transforming the way we will experience health in the future.

 Visit the website or follow our Twitter.